Aditya-Chauhan24/learning-git/README.md

-This is a web development based e-commerce site Pristine
+This is a web development class notes by Akash Verma